Emmaus College – Diocesan School Fees – 2018

 It is the policy of this school that no student should be excluded from being enrolled or continuing to be enrolled due to the inability to pay full fees.

-From Term One 2017 a Concession Card Discount will be introduced to further support families in our College.
+From Term One 2018 a Concession Card Discount was introduced to further support families in our College.
 Parents/carers with an eligible means-tested Australian government health care or pensioner concession card will automatically receive a 70% discount on tuition fees.

 Furthermore, new or existing parents, who are experiencing financial hardship, and may or may not hold a concession card, are encouraged to discuss alternate fee discounts directly with the Finance Manager, who will treat the situation confidentially.